1. What is the turnaround time?

 9. How much volume of each sample do you need for RPPA?

-We require a minimum 80 ul of each sample to accommodate the entire Standard Panel of Antibodies.
+We now require a minimum 80 uL of each sample to accommodate the entire Expanded Antibody List.

 10. Do I need to prepare replicate samples for RPPA?